 Embrace an Organic Approach

 Let pieces of greenery hang loose and wild, with a few pieces trailing outside the center of the bouquet for a modern, organic take on a cascading bouquet.

 “This gradient cascade bouquet consists of many textural flowers to create a luxe and timeless feel,” says Strong.
 “I played with ranunculus and checkered fritillaria to give movement at its highest point and chose to put the most saturated shades of the ombre closest to her figure, which intentionally pulls the viewer's gaze towards the bride.”

-Phalaenopsis orchids and jasmine vine give length, while garden roses, lilac, tulips, and double petal hellebore create the body.
+Phalaenopsis orchids and jasmine vine give length, while garden roses, lilac, tulips, and double petal hellebore create body in a bouquet.

 Use Asparagus Fern

-Lace Fern, also known as Climbing Asparagus, is a natural choice for a cascading bouquet.
-It gives the illusion that it’s spilling out and around the blooms clustered at the center, and creates a feathery, lush arrangement; we love it for an outdoor, garden wedding!
+Lace fern, also known as climbing asparagus, is a natural choice for a cascading bouquet.
+The greenery, which was paired with peonies, anemones, and ivy, gives the illusion that it’s spilling out and around the blooms clustered at the center, and creates a feathery, lush arrangement.

 If you’re considering a more subtle tone, you can never go wrong with the simplicity of neutrals.
 A bouquet of blush and white roses, dahlias, and cascading orchids was definitely the star of this classic, coastal wedding.